-Since Honduras' corn and sorghum production is not enough to satisfy market demand, the agroindustry is able to bring in those products at zero-duty within the TRQ established under CAFTA-DR. In addition, as stated by CAFTA-DR, if the domestic production is low, a no-supply quota, that brings the tariff to zero, can be applied.
+Honduras' corn and sorghum production is not enough to satisfy market demand.
+CAFTA-DR stated that if the domestic production is low, a no-supply quota that brings the tariff to zero, can be applied.
+According to the agreement, this mechanism guarantees a market for the producers of corn and sorghum; establishes a direct communication of supply and demand volumes, purchases, and sale prices; eliminates commercial intermediaries; and gives competitiveness to the industry.

 Rice producers and millers have also reached a similar absorption agreement as the one for corn and sorghum.
 Under CAFTA-DR, the rice millers and producers entered into a new agreement in 2006.
 The agreement states that the duty for rough rice drops to zero when the signers of the agreement purchase the domestic harvest of rice.
 The agreement also establishes that an internal regulation will be applied every year.
 The regulation is the mechanism that establishes the volumes of rough rice that will be bought, the quality, payment requirements and the sale price.
-The regulation also includes the no-supply quota which will bring the tariff to zero to cover the demand of rice if needed.
+The regulation also includes the nosupply quota which will bring the tariff to zero to cover the demand of rice if needed.
 For everyone else that wants to import rough rice outside the CAFTA-DR quota, the duty is 45 percent.